Three Little Chickpeas

 Notes

-The 3 tablespoons of lime juice can be 1-2 limes depending on their size and how juicy they are.
+The 3 tablespoons of lime juice can come from 1-2 limes, depending on their size and juiciness.

 • Prep Time: 10 minutes (plus soaking the cashews overnight)